-The president ensures the College's administrative structure is organized and staffed in accordance with the institution's mission statement and purpose.
-Delegation of authority to administrators and staff is consistent with their work experience, expertise, and job responsibilities to fit their area of responsibility.
-All job announcements to fill positions are signed off by the president after budgets are identified.
-Academic administrators complete a 2016 Academic Administrators Work Planning and Performance Evaluation (WPPE) Tool and meet with their evaluators to discuss their goals at the beginning of the calendar year.453 Academic administrators are evaluated on: Managing operations, managing finance and people, Managing information, and Transformational leadership.
+are signed off by the president after budgets are identified.
+Academic administrators complete a 2016 Academic Administrators Work Planning and Performance Evaluation (WPPE) tool and meet with their evaluators to discuss their goals at the beginning of the calendar year.
+Academic administrators are evaluated on four categories, namely: Managing Operations, Managing Finance and People, Managing Information, and Transformational Leadership.
 A midterm review is conducted in June or July, and final reviews occur in December.
-Annual evaluations of all administrators are reviewed by the president and administrators working directly under the president have clearly defined job descriptions.
-Job descriptions are updated by the president and her management team, and are approved by the BOT every two to five years, depending on the changing needs of the College.
+Annual evaluations of all administrators are reviewed by the president and all administrators have clearly defined job descriptions.
+Job descriptions are updated by the Human Resources office and reviewed by the president and her management team, and are approved by the BOT as the need arises, depending on the changing needs of the College.